oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #3 Feburary 2022
 Implemented play/pause for 'p' key.
 This same functionality was attempted with the 'space' key, however it seems to act as a press for focused button on the GUI.

+#4 Feburary 2022
+Implemented a slider for the speed of the media playing for between 0.5 to 1.5 times the normal speed.
+Need to figure out ways to resize it.